MicrosoftDocs/security/compass/security-operations-capabilities.md

 ms.prod: m365-security
 ms.topic: article
 localization_priority: Normal
-description: "Lists capabilities that can help with security operations."
+description: "Lists capabilities that you can use for your security operations"
 ---

 # Security operations capabilities

-These are the capabilities that can help with security operations.
+These are the capabilities that you can use for your security operations.

 <br>